joniles/mpxj/readme.md

 as schedules or programmes) from a variety of file formats and databases, and can also write that information to a variety of file formats.

-The library is loosely based around on data structures which follow the way schedule data is represented by Microsoft Project, extended to accommodate features and concepts from other applications.
+The library is based on data structures which follow the way schedule data is represented by Microsoft Project, extended to accommodate features and concepts from other applications.